Is Orientation required?

 How do I find out who my roommate(s) is/are?

-In mid-summer you will receive an email from the Housing Director, or as soon as possible in the January transition period when housing is assigned.
-In it you will find your room and roommate assignment as well as some other helpful information about residence life.
+In mid-summer, you will receive an email from the Housing Director.
+For January arrival, housing assignment begins in early December and continues through until arrival and is also sent by email.
+In the email, you will find your room and roommate assignment as well as some other helpful information about residence life.

 Are there events scheduled for my family?

-Fall Orientation -- There are activities for family members on Friday and Saturday including a Welcome Tent with area information, a Sibling Program for any younger siblings who may be traveling with you, and programming for families and students.
-The final event for family members is the Signing Ceremony, after which families will be given "transition time" to say their goodbyes before departing the campus.
-The parent and family portion of Orientation is concluded by 5 p.m. on Saturday.
+Fall Orientation – There are activities for family members on Friday and Saturday.
+Parent Orientation options begin on Friday after move-in, allowing students a chance to organize their room with their roommates.
+We have a Welcome Tent with area information, a Sibling Program for any younger siblings who may be traveling with you, and programming for families and students.
+The final event for family members is the Gathering of Affirmation & Assurance, which marks the start of transition for each student to becoming a Gordon graduate, after which families will be given "transition time" to say their farewells before departing the campus.
+The parent and family portion of Orientation concludes by 3 p.m. on Saturday.

 Where can I go to church in the area?

 There are many churches of all denominations in the area, many of which provide van services for students on Sunday mornings.
 Students are encouraged to become involved in a local church community.
-There will also be a Church Connection on the Thursday following Fall Orientation Welcome Week where representatives from over 40 local churches will be available to meet students and share information about their services.
+There will also be a Church Connections event on the Thursday following Fall Orientation Welcome Week where representatives from over 40 local churches will be available on campus to meet students and share information about their worship and ministry opportunities.
 See a list of area churches.
-Church connections are discussed during Student LIfe day during January Orientation.
+Church Connections and how the college encourages individual spiritual formation, worship and ministry are discussed during Student Life day during January Orientation in a required session.

 Can freshmen have cars on campus?